oliviayouare/financial-statements/README.md

 week09_Cash Flow Analysis

-- [ ] 9.1 What Do Cash Inflow and Outflow Mean?
+- [x] 9.1 What Do Cash Inflow and Outflow Mean?
 (1)
-- [ ] 9.2 What Do Cash Inflow and Outflow Mean?
+- [x] 9.2 What Do Cash Inflow and Outflow Mean?
 (2)
-- [ ] 9.3 Reasons for the Difference between Profit and Cash Flow
+- [x] 9.3 Reasons for the Difference between Profit and Cash Flow

+**net profit -  net cash flow = change in non-cash assets**

-- [ ] 9.4 Accounting Analysis about the Relative Importance of Profit and Cash Flow
+- [x] 9.4 Accounting Analysis about the Relative Importance of Profit and Cash Flow
-- [ ] 9.5 Case Study
+- [x] 9.5 Case Study
-- [ ] 9.6 Summary and Implication of the Case
+- [x] 9.6 Summary and Implication of the Case

 week10_Practical Application of Financial Analysis and Decision Making